runtao0/runtao0.github.io/README.md

 **Technologies**
 This project will implement the following technologies:
 - Blender models of flowers and meadowscape
 - WebGL will handle animation, rendering, and game play logic.
-Molecule models also done with WebGL
 - Canvas for DOM rendering
 - Webpack to bundle and serve up the various scripts.

-Not quite sure about the file structure yet...?
++models
+  +flowers
+  +grass
+  +landscape
++physics
++js

 **Implementation Timeline**